WeblateOrg/weblate/docs/formats.rst

 some problems writing them properly, so please double check that your files won't get corrupted.

+PHP translations are usually monolingual, so it is recommended to specify base file with English strings.

 Sample file which should work:

 .. code-block:: php